Judge appoints bank trustee for Hawaiian heiress’ millions

 Wright’s court filings raised allegations that Worth physically abused her.
 As trustee, Wright appointed Native Hawaiian leaders to serve as board members of Kawananakoa’s $100-million foundation.
 Those members accused Worth of exploiting Kawananakoa.

-Worth’s attorney, Michael Rudy, denied she abused her wife.
+Worth’s attorney, Michael Rudy, denied the allegations.
 A special master’s report found no evidence of undue influence caused by physical abuse, Kawananakoa’s attorney, Michael Lilly, said.

 Lilly said Kawananakoa intends to leave the bulk of her estate to Native Hawaiians.
 He argued that opponents have inaccurately portrayed the case as a controversy between Worth and Native Hawaiians.